indiqusdocs/stpi/docs/Storage/BlockVolumes/WorkingwithInstanceVolumes.md

 ## Creating Data Disk

-To create a Block Volume data disk, follow the below steps:
+To create a Block Volume data disk, follow these steps:

 1. Navigate to **Storage > Block Volumes.**
 2. Click on the **_+ NEW DATA DISK_** from the top right.